CorporateFounder/unitedStates_final/charterEng/VOTE_FRACTION.md

 The number of votes of each faction is equal to its percentage shares.
 Thus, if a faction has 23% of the votes of all votes, out of 100 factions, then her vote is equal to 23%.
+On behalf of the factions, the leaders always act and because of this it is First of all, the leader system.
+Identical factions with ideological system here can be represented by different leaders, even if they are from the same community.

 Then every time a faction votes for laws, that start with LIBER (VoteEnum.YES) or (VoteEnum.NO).